solislemuslab/solislemuslab.github.io/pages/postdoc1.md

     - ask for their help with one of the bugs or ask them to go over the repo
     - we want to hire someone this semester while I will be working on snaq in parallel

-What: 50% Project assistantship, one-year funding with potential for extension based on performance/funding
+What: 50% Project assistantship, one year of funding with potential for extension based on performance/funding
 Where: Wisconsin Institute for Discovery at the University of Wisconsin-Madison (https://wid.wisc.edu) at Solis-Lemus lab (https://solislemuslab.github.io/)
 When: ASAP (negotiable)
 Minimum qualifications: Strong programming skills in julia language and proficient level of version control via git/github.
 Candidates must be graduate students in CS or Statistics.
 Strong senior undergraduate students could be considered as student hourly, so feel free to apply.